-Material covered in lectures will not always be the same as material covered in the textbook.
+Material covered in lectures and labs will not always be the same as material covered in the textbook.
 These two sources should be viewed as complimentary and not redundant.
-As such, students who want to do well in this course are strongly encouraged to view lecture videos as they appear for each module.
-Please note that the instructor will not be providing copies of lectures notes or overheads under ANY circumstances.
-Therefore, if you miss access to a lecture, you should obtain notes for this material from another student.
+As such, students who want to do well in this course are strongly encouraged to attend lectures on a regular basis.